ramanait/NodeExpressCRUD/README.md

 `CTRL + S` to save the file
 `ALT + SHIFT + F` to format the code
 `CTRL + /` to comment the java script code
+`Shift + left arrow` left selection from the right `Shift + right arrow` right selection from the left `CTRL + D` to select the similar words in file
+`CTRL + F` find the matched words, we can filter by matching case or whole word `CTRL + P` to select the file / search the file in VS Code `ALT + Shift + down arrow` duplicate copy of selection

 JSON - Java Script Object Notation